namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Milestoned
 - Made a major [update to logseq_utils](https://github.com/namoopsoo/logseq_utils/blob/main/CHANGELOG.md#2026-05-09) for getting those apple notes exports actually migrated into logseq markdown (2026-05-09).

+### First
+- Random, first time cutting a heel shoe with sheers because shoe was stuck on a foot , becaust it was a zip up and the zipper became defective!
+Glad I had surgical cast sheers!
+(2026-05-11).
 ## 2026-04
 ### Firsts
 - First time trying out [restic](https://restic.readthedocs.io/) for backups, (2026-04-04).